mvolkmann/blog/src/swift/ARKit.md

 ### Physics

+Objects can optionally participate in physics.
+When participating objects are off the ground and their scene is played, gravity causes them to fall toward the ground.

 To cause an object to participate in physics:

 - Tap the object to select it.
 - In the Inspector on the right, expand the "Physics" section.
 - Change the "Participates" toggle to be on.
-- Select a "Motion Type" of either "Fixed" or "Dynamic".
+- Select a "Motion Type" of either
+  "Fixed" (never moves) or "Dynamic" (can move).
 - Select a "Material" which can be "Lead", "Plastic", "Wood", or "Rubber".
   This affects how the object responds to collisions with surfaces or other objects.